wp-plugins/admin-page-framework/readme.txt

 == Changelog ==

+= 1.0.1.2 =
+* Fixed: a typo which caused a page not to be added to the Appearance menu.

 = 1.0.1.1 =
 * Fixed: typos in the demo plugin.
 * Changed: error message for a field to display the field value as well in addition to the specified error message.